UCSF-HMTRC/hyperpolarized_mri_book/_sources/dDNP_physics/dDNP_physics.md

 may only be found pointing either parallel or antiparallel to the quantizing field.
 One of the beauties of quantum theory is that it contains features of both discreteness and continuity.
-In terms of the two quantum states with *m=±½* we can describe an expectation value of the magnetization which goes all the way from parallel to antiparallel, including all values in between. ...".
+In terms of the two quantum states with $m=±½$ we can describe an expectation value of the magnetization which goes all the way from parallel to antiparallel, including all values in between. ...".
 The individual spin is therefore in a superposition of the two eigenstates and may be pointing in any